-David’s partner Alexandra – whom he met in his first year in New Zealand and has been in a long-distance relationship with ever since – was working for an NGO in Timor Leste while David was studying in Tauranga.
+David’s ex-partner Alexandra – whom he met in his first year in New Zealand and had been in a long-distance relationship with until last year – was working for an NGO in Timor Leste while David was studying in Tauranga.

-“I went to visit Alex in June 2016 for two weeks and I did my field work there on sea squirts.”
+“I went to visit Alex in June 2016 for two weeks and I did my field work there studying sea squirts.”

 During his visit, he got involved with Conservation International and created a documentary on local fishing practices.
 David returned a few months later for a second trip, this time to learn more about the local practice of turtle poaching and how it impacts sustainability.